murphygroup/cellorganizer-documentation_old/source/chapters/local/index.rst

 Downloading CellOrganizer for Matlab
 ------------------------------------

-CellOrganizer is a software package that learns generative models of cell organization from fluorescence micrographs.
-These models are useful for modeling the dependency between compartments of the cell, allowing for a compact representation of cell geometries that is useful for spatially realistic biochemical simulations.

 CellOrganizer for Matlab is the most flexible and powerful of the CellOrganizer deliverable, since it interfaces with `Matlab <https://www.mathworks.com/products/matlab.html>`_ which facilitates data analysis.

 To download the latest CellOrganizer for Matlab distribution go to the `download page <http://cellorganizer.org/downloads/>`_ and download the latest release.
 Aftwards, extract the contents of the release into a local directory of your preference.